irajeshegde/authentication-passportjs/README.md

-# authentication-passportjs
+# authentication-nodejs
-Authentication using passportjs in NodeJs and mongoDB as database.
+User authentication with passport, mongo, express and NodeJs